Family.pl: Production

-The production of the first series started on 16 November 2010 and ended on 11 February 2011.
-At the end of March 2011, the second series of the series was confirmed, the production of which started on 19 May 2011 and ended in September 2011.
+The production of the first season started on 16 November 2010 and ended on 11 February 2011.
+At the end of March 2011, the second season of the series was confirmed, the production of which started on 19 May 2011 and ended in September 2011.
 The TVP2 series returned to the air on 7 September 2012.
 The interruption in its broadcast was connected, among other things, with the compulsory schooling of the underage actors.
-The third series began on 6 March 2012 and ended on 10 November 2012.
+The third season began on 6 March 2012 and ended on 10 November 2012.

-During the shooting of the 3rd series of the series, it was decided that the 4th series will be made, the production of which began on 20 November 2012 and ended on 7 May 2013.
-The production of the 5th series began on 8 May 2013 and ended on 30 October of the same year.
-On the occasion of the broadcasting of the 5th series of the series, a miniseries entitled "Boscy w sieci" (The Divine on the Web) also began to be broadcast.
+During the shooting of the 3rd season of the series, it was decided that the 4th season will be made, the production of which began on 20 November 2012 and ended on 7 May 2013.
+The production of the 5th season began on 8 May 2013 and ended on 30 October of the same year.
+On the occasion of the broadcasting of the 5th season of the series, a miniseries entitled "Boscy w sieci" (The Divine on the Web) also began to be broadcast.

-On 30 October 2013, the production of TVP confirmed that the 6th series of the series will be produced.
+On 30 October 2013, the production of TVP confirmed that the 6th season of the series will be produced.
 Production was to start on 19 May, and the premiere was planned for the autumn of 2014, but a few days before the start of production, it was announced that due to Małgorzata Kożuchowska's pregnancy, the production of the 6th series was postponed to the end of 2014, and the broadcast was scheduled for spring 2015.